grqphical/llmcord/README.md

 ## Changelog

+### 1.3.1

+- Changed license from MIT to Mozilla Public License 2.0

+- Added license to about section of bot

 ### 1.3.0

 - Added compare command that allows you to send a response to two LLM's and compare their responses